periode/thesis/communications/reset_journal/notes.md

 style as managing ambivalent attachments to big social forms > mcgurl, d.a. miller

 *tzvetan todorov*: "les effets de style ne pourraient exister que s'ils ne s'opposaient a une norme, a un usage etabli"

+style negotiations in open source platform are a conflict between personal initiative and group direction, and in that mimicks the productive tensions in open-source software.

+This study has implications for understanding...... `TO BE COMPLETED` (the limitations of do wtf you want lol)

+What are the objectives?

+This paper examines the discursive strategies at play when deciding on a programming style in the context of open-source development

+which concepts do i rely on? (readerly/writerly texts is a good start)

+what is the existing research on this topic? (keywords: style, written approach, organizational aesthetics)

+---

+# introduction

+# research methods

+# findings

+# conclusion